 Ticket bought in Illinois wins $1.28 billion Mega Millions jackpot

-Someone beat the odds and won the $1.28 billion Mega Millions jackpot.
+A lucky winner beat the odds and won the $1.3 billion Mega Millions jackpot.

-According to megamillions.com, there was one winning ticket in the draw Friday night, and it was bought in Illinois.
+According to megamillions.com, there was one winning ticket in the drawing Friday night, and it was bought in Illinois at a Speedway in Des Plaines, Illinois, according to Mega Millions officials who held a press conference on Saturday.
+The retailer will receive a half million dollar bonus, Mega Millions officials said.

 The jackpot was the nation's third-largest lottery prize.
 It grew so large because no one had matched the game's six selected numbers since April 15.
 That's 29 consecutive draws without a jackpot winner.